 CIEE advises applicants to allow at least 4-6 weeks for the application process.
-If your intern or trainee needs faster service, advise them to request expedited service when they submit their application to their CIEE international representative; expedited service is available for an additional fee.
+If your international intern, trainee, or professional needs faster service, advise them to request expedited service when they submit their application; expedited service is available for an additional fee.

 WHAT ARE MY RESPONSIBILITIES AS A HOST ORGANIZATION?Click to Open

-HOW DO WE PAY AN INTERNATIONAL INTERN OR TRAINEE?Click to Open
+HOW DO WE PAY AN INTERNATIONAL PARTICIPANT?Click to Open

-Most J-1 interns and trainees are paid a stipend during their program.
-They should be onboarded and paid through payroll just like a regular employee.
-No intern or trainee can be paid as an independent contractor (using a MISC-1099 tax form).
-Interns and trainees are subject to federal, state, and local income tax, but not Social Security, Medicaid, or federal unemployment tax.
+All participants should be onboarded and paid through payroll just like a regular employee.
+No participant can be paid as an independent contractor (using a MISC-1099 tax form).
+Participants are subject to federal, state, and local income tax, but not Social Security, Medicaid, or federal unemployment tax.

-CAN I HIRE MY INTERN OR TRAINEE AFTER THEIR PROGRAM ENDS?Click to Open
+CAN I HIRE MY INTERNATIONAL PARTICIPANT AFTER THEIR PROGRAM ENDS?Click to Open

-No. The J-1 visas that interns and trainees use are exchange visas only; participants are expected to return to their home countries at the end of their programs.
+No. The J-1 visas that interns, trainees, and professionals use are exchange visas only; participants are expected to return to their home countries at the end of their programs.

 IS THERE A FEE ASSOCIATED WITH HOSTING?Click to Open

-Host organizations are not subject to any CIEE fees for hosting a J-1 intern or trainee.
+Host organizations are not subject to any CIEE fees for hosting a J-1 interns, trainees, research scholars, short-term scholars, professors, or specialists.
 However, participants pay fees and some host organizations provide assistance with these.
-For more information about program fees, the intern or trainee can consult their CIEE international representative.
+For more information about program fees, please contact us.

-WHAT IS THE DIFFERENCE BETWEEN AN INTERN AND A TRAINEE?Click to Open
+WHAT IS THE DIFFERENCE BETWEEN THE VISA CATEGORIES?Click to Open

-CAN WE EXTEND A TRAINING PROGRAM?
+CAN WE EXTEND OUR PARTICIPANT’S PROGRAM?
 HOW DOES IT WORK?Click to Open

 WILL MY ORGANIZATION NEED TO PROVIDE HEALTH INSURANCE?Click to Open